dotnetcore/FlubuCore/docs/en/override-add-options.md

-FlubuCore offers you to add or override options in tasks that run external processes.
+FlubuCore offers you to add or override options in **all** tasks that run external processes.

 Let's say you have target
 ```c#